facebookresearch/hydra/website/docs/tutorials/basic/5_composition.md

   - schema: school
 ```
 The defaults are ordered:
- * If there are two configurations that defines the same value, the second one would win.
+ * If multiple configurations define the same value, the last one wins.
- * If two configurations are contributing to the same dictionary the result would be the combined dictionary.
+ * If multiple configurations contribute to the same dictionary, the result is the combined dictionary.

-When running this, we will compose a configuration with `mysql`, `full` ui and the `school` database schema (which we are seeing for the first time here):
+The resulting configuration would be a composition of `mysql`, `full` ui and the `school` database schema (which we are seeing for the first time here):
 ```yaml
 $ python my_app.py
 db: